 One of the first things to do to prepare is ask the question:

-- Do your homework.
 The biggest complaint we hear from employers is that the candidates do not do their homework.
 Candidates who do not know what the employer does, how they do it, what the job entails—or even the candidate criteria—will not make a great impression on the prospective employer.
 Before you show up to a job interview, be prepared by doing your homework on the company and the job itself.

-- Prepare a written outline.
 Before attending the interview, be sure to have a written outline that documents the job requirements, as well as your abilities and skills that match those job requirements.
 If the job you are applying for isn’t identical to your experience, think through similar activities and transferable skills that can be applied to the job you’re interviewing for.

-- S.T.A.R.
-Stories.
 When you’re called to interview for what could be the right job, it’s helpful to come up with S.T.A.R.
 Stories.

 What are S.T.A.R.
 Stories?
 These are stories born out of a very helpful exercise.
 Learn to tell stories about your work accomplishments that answer these 4 questions: What Situation did you face?
 What Tasks were to be accomplished?
 What Actions did you take?
 What Results were achieved?